-The clothes ensuring the ballistic protection must be designed in a way that their ballistic strength considerably exceeds the rates intended in regulating standards and ensures the required protection level.
+The clothes ensuring the ballistic protection have to be designed in a way that their ballistic strength exceeds many times the rates intended in regulating standards and ensures the necessary protection level.
 For the estimation of the ballistic safety the worldwide spread USA standard NIJ 01.01.03 is employed.
-During the experiments the interception of a bullet by a multilayer package have been registered for a wide spectra of values of bullets' kinetic energies depending upon mass and velocity of a bullet, as well as, the type of a weapon.
+During the experiments the interception of bullets by multilayer packages have been registered for a wide spectra of values of the kinetic energy of bullets depending upon mass and velocity of a bullet, as well as, the type of a weapon.
 As a result of experimental investigations of numerous packages of different constitutions, optimization of package structures for each protection level and for different types of fabrics can be performed.
-The results obtained during the investigation of multilayer textile packages designated for bulletresistant vests at the Lithuanian textile institute [1] imply that the protection level is defined by the following basic factors:
+The results obtained during the investigation of multilayer textile packages designated for bullet-resistant vests at the Lithuanian textile institute [1] imply that the protection level is defined by the following basic factors:

-- yarns: the number of filaments comprising a yarn, linear density, maximum force and elongation, stiffness modulus; - fabrics: weave type, surface density, isotropy of the weave, tensile characteristics, trimming; - fabrics package: number of layers and their interconnection technique.
+- Yarns: the number of filaments comprising a yarn, linear density, maximum force and elongation, stiffness modulus; - Fabrics: weave type, surface density, isotrophy of the weave, tensile characteristics, trimming; - Fabrics package: number of layers and their interconnection technique.

 The quick rise and variety of new materials on the market [2] promotes the further theoretical and experimental investigations of fabrics packages by establishing their regularities and relationships.
-The design of the structure of a multilayer package can be significantly facilitated by the deeper understanding of the behavior of a single fabric layer and interaction of several layers with a bullet that can be carried out by computer simulations.
+The design of the structure of a multilayer package could be significantly facilitated by the deeper understanding of the behavior of a single fabrics layer and interaction of several layers with a bullet that can be carried out by computer simulations.
 The results could expedite the selection of a structure of a package designated for ballistic tests and simultaneously decrease the expenditures needed for optimization of packages made of fabrics of different surface density and different constitution.

 The ballistic protection clothes undergo the high velocity contact-impact interaction.
 The theoretical publications in this field of research are not very abundant at the moment [3].
 The results of fundamental investigations dealing with the high velocity impact mechanics of metals and composites [4] are of interest as they present the basic properties of propagation of elastic and elastic-plastic shock waves the principles of which can be applied to the design of multilayer textile packages.
-Already in the work [4] issued in 1992 the attention has been paid to the numerical simulation of the impact interaction and great opportunities and perspectives for computational mechanics have been predicted in creating and investigating close-to-reality mathematical models.
+Already in work [4] issued in 1992 attention has been paid to the numerical simulation of the impact interaction and great opportunities and perspectives for computational mechanics have been predicted in creating and investigating close-to-reality mathematical models.